Kootenay streams closed to fishing for annual spawning period - Trail Daily Times

 In the Kootenays, there is a year-round closure in the Lewis Creek area, which is the management unit surrounding the area where the Bill Nye fire took place – southeast of Wasa.

-The closure affects all forest service roads within the map, except those identified in green, says the Ministry.
+The closure affects all forest service roads within the map, except those identified in green.
 It also affects all motor vehicles on recreation trails and trail networks.
-It does not apply to public roads, which are defined as a road that is maintained by the Ministry of Transportation and Infrastructure.
+It does not apply to public roads, which are defined as a road that is maintained by the B.C.
+Ministry of Transportation and Infrastructure.
 Commercial activities are also exempt.

 corey.bullock@cranbrooktownsman.com